SanjanPiya/AppRTC-iOS/README.md

 - (setup) try multi URL selection list for urls and setups (for development, integration, productionq)

 ##Improvements & Checks
-- Handsfree speaker test switch with earpiece
 - if url is not reachable or user already registered print error message
-- (sept) screen orientation change results in strange behavior - even sometimes connection breaks (Update) orientation change works but is very slow.
-The Video at the remote side takes at least 10sec to appear again.
 - if phone goes offline does it unregister form server too?
 - don't display own user in listbox because it cannot be called
 - Error-Handling: